Tuesday, July 16, 2013

-According to the independent survey, 52% of the respondents believed that their competitors engaged in illegal or unethical behavior while 24% felt employees in their own company had engaged in similar misconduct.
-An astonishing 23% reported that they had observed or had first-hand knowledge of wrongdoing in the workplace and 29% believed that financial services professionals may need to engage in illegal or unethical behavior to be successful.
-An alarming 28% felt the industry does not put the interests of clients first and 24% admitted they would engage in insider trading if they could get away with it.
+According to the independent survey, 52 percent of the respondents believed that their competitors engaged in illegal or unethical behavior while 24 percent felt employees in their own company had engaged in similar misconduct.
+An astonishing 23 percent reported that they had observed or had first-hand knowledge of wrongdoing in the workplace and 29 percent believed that financial services professionals may need to engage in illegal or unethical behavior to be successful.
+An alarming 28 percent felt the industry does not put the interests of clients first and 24 percent admitted they would engage in insider trading if they could get away with it.
 Surprisingly, in response to each of these questions, younger professionals on Wall Street were significantly more likely to be aware, accept and engage in illegal or unethical conduct than their more senior colleagues.

 A Faltering First Line of Defense

 Wall Street firms should serve as an important first line of defense for investors, and the survey identified fundamental ethical weaknesses throughout the financial services industry.
-Consider these findings: 26% of financial services professionals believe the compensation plan or bonus system at their company incentivizes employees to compromise ethical standards or violate the law; 24% fear retaliation if they were to report wrongdoing in the workplace; 17% felt that leaders in their firm were likely to look the other way if they suspected a top performer had engaged in insider trading; and 15% doubted these leaders would report actual insider trading violations to law enforcement authorities if a top performer was involved.
+Consider these findings: 26 percent of financial services professionals believe the compensation plan or bonus system at their company incentivizes employees to compromise ethical standards or violate the law; 24 percent fear retaliation if they were to report wrongdoing in the workplace; 17 percent felt that leaders in their firm were likely to look the other way if they suspected a top performer had engaged in insider trading; and 15 percent doubted these leaders would report actual insider trading violations to law enforcement authorities if a top performer was involved.

-"Our survey suggests there is a big disconnect between what the financial services industry preaches and what it actually does," said Chris Keller, partner and head of case development at Labaton Sucharow.
+"Our survey suggests there is a big disconnect between what the financial services industry preaches and what it actually does," said Christopher J. Keller, partner and head of case development at Labaton Sucharow.
 "Until a culture of integrity and stewardship is established, investors will be at risk."

 Signs of Hope

 Financial regulators and law enforcement authorities play a critical role in protecting investors.
 While they have been widely criticized in the recent past, leadership changes and organizational reforms during the last year have raised the confidence levels of financial services professionals in regulators' ability to police the marketplace.
-In fact, 62% felt that the Securities and Exchange Commission (SEC) is effective at detecting, investigating and prosecuting misconduct, while 57% felt that FINRA was similarly effective.
-Since the last survey, conducted one year ago, each of these findings has increased by almost 100%.
+In fact, 62 percent felt that the Securities and Exchange Commission (SEC) is effective at detecting, investigating and prosecuting misconduct, while 57 percent felt that FINRA was similarly effective.
+Since the last survey, conducted one year ago, each of these findings has increased by almost 100 percent.

-Even more promising is a survey finding that 89% of financial services professionals indicated a willingness to report wrongdoing given the protections and incentives offered by programs like the SEC's Whistleblower Program.
-This discovery—coupled with the high percentage of individuals that reported having been aware of wrongdoing in the workplace and the fact that 60% of financial services professionals knew about the existence of the Whistleblower program (up from 49% just one year ago)—suggests that the SEC and other law enforcement authorities can expect a substantial increase in whistleblower submissions and assistance in the coming years.
+Even more promising is a survey finding that 89 percent of financial services professionals indicated a willingness to report wrongdoing given the protections and incentives offered by programs like the SEC's Whistleblower Program.
+This discovery—coupled with the high percentage of individuals that reported having been aware of wrongdoing in the workplace and the fact that 60 percent of financial services professionals knew about the existence of the Whistleblower program (up from 49 percent just one year ago)—suggests that the SEC and other law enforcement authorities can expect a substantial increase in whistleblower submissions and assistance in the coming years.